Introduction

 This mechanism is amplified in contexts of prolonged uncertainty.
 When the future is perceived as unstable, the psychological value of the present increases.
 Choosing immediate relief does not reflect ignorance of future costs; it expresses an attempt to restore control in an environment where the horizon feels fragile.
 Perceived scarcity, therefore, functions as a lens: it brings the now closer and pushes the later further away.

-In readers’ everyday lives, this shows up in choices that prioritize “solving” over “optimizing”: paying more to finalize a pending issue, accepting less favorable terms to avoid uncertainty, consuming as a form of psychological pause.
+That shift can appear in choices that prioritize “solving” over “optimizing”: paying more to finalize a pending issue, accepting less favorable terms to avoid uncertainty, consuming as a form of psychological pause.
 Perceived scarcity does not create emotional spending out of nothing; it directs attention toward solutions that promise immediate relief when mental space is compressed.

 Decision Fatigue and the Simplification of Choices